Kenneth-Macharia/Learning/Python/general/python-notes.md

                 return num_list%2 == 0

-- Using the filter generater to get all even number from a list, supply ot it, the list and a condition to check that a number is even.
+- Using the filter generater to get all even number from a list, supply to it, the list and a condition to check that a number is even.

     `even_numbers = list(filter(is_even, list_of_nums)`